-HPD: At least 7 suspects stole thousands of dollars in merchandise during smash-and-grab at Apple Store
+HPD: At least 7 suspects steal thousands of dollars in merchandise during smash-and-grab at Apple Store

 HOUSTON— Houston police are searching for at least seven alleged burglars involved in a smash-and-grab at an Apple Store near the Galleria area, according to investigators.